fahimuntasir/fahimuntasir.github.io/README.md

 ## 📌 About This Project

 This portfolio is designed to present my academic background, professional experience, technical skills, and projects in a structured and accessible format.
-It serves as a digital profile for academic applications, professional opportunities, and networking purposes.
+It serves as a digital profile for academic applications, professional opportunities, and professional networking.

 ---